ronniross/llm-heatmap-visualizer/README.md

   <img src=".github/experiment2_complex_heatmap.png" alt="Visualization of how embeddings are saved" />
 </div>

-Experiment 2's visualization led to interesting observations.
-We can see that even with the same number of tokens in both inputs, the simpler query still displays less complex attention patterns than the more demanding one.
-This confirms that heatmap complexity increases not only when the number of tokens is raised, but also significantly when the query itself is more complex.
-This is an important and foundational observation we can now use as a base to discover new patterns.

 > This project is licensed under the MIT License.
 > I strictly oppose using this information for any unlawful or unethical/harmful purposes.
 I am not liable for any improper use of the information shared in this repository.